rcl-common/docs/authorization/sign-in-accounts.md

 # Access Control

 In RCL apps, to access resources in you Microsoft Azure account a further step is required.
-Your AAD Work or School account must be an 'Administrator' or 'Owner' on the subscription containing your azure resources.
+Your AAD Work or School account must be an 'Administrator' or 'Owner' on the subscription containing your Azure resources.

-Alternatively, you can assign the 'Contributor' or 'Owner' role to the Work or School account in your azure subscription.
+Alternatively, you can assign the 'Contributor' or 'Owner' role to the Work or School account in your Azure subscription.

 Refer to the following link for more information :